vjtrom/stock-analysis/README.md

 ### Reasons for the improvement:
 Run time improves from more efficient and better-structured code.
 These include use of indices in arguments versus string data, avoiding hardcoding, leveraging the use of arrays, and effective use of loops and nested loops.
 Making better use of arithmetic operations within the If Then statements is more efficient than evaluating string variables each time the loop runs.

-## Advantages and disadvantages of refactoring code
+## Advantages and disadvantages of refactoring code:
 There are both advantages and disadvantages to refactoring script.
 Some of the ***advantages*** include:
 -	Leverages code that might already be working, therefore reducing development times and improving design